khushaljethava/khushaljethava.github.io/_posts/2026-04-03-Object-Detection-with-Python-YOLO.md

 ## Training a Custom YOLO Model

 Pretrained YOLO models detect 80 common object categories from the COCO dataset.
 For specialized applications — detecting defects on a manufacturing line, identifying specific animal species, or reading custom labels — you need to train on your own data.

+In my experience, the quality of your labeled dataset matters far more than the number of training epochs.
+For our barcode detection project, we initially had 500 poorly labeled images and got mediocre results.
+After cleaning up label boundaries and adding 200 more carefully annotated images, mAP jumped from 0.71 to 0.93 without changing any training parameters.

 ### Preparing Your Dataset